SEAPUNK/socketeer/README.md

 ---

-a better socket framework, created as an alternative to socket.io
+a socket framework created as an alternative to socket.io

 [documentation](docs/README.md)